 Nothing causes organic gardeners more worries, and more temptation to resort to harmful sprays and other treatments, than problems with fruit trees.
 You might disagree — after all, the pest and disease problems we have with our plants depends on what we grow and where we grow it — but anyone that’s had to deal with blights, cankers, or caterpillars knows there’s little guidance and few cures that don’t resort to spraying something awful on the trees and bushes that produce the fruits our children will eat.

 That’s why David Deardorff and Kathryn Wadsworth’ new book What’s Wrong With My Fruit Garden?
-100% Organic Solutions for Berries, Trees, Nuts, Vines, and Tropicals (Timber Press) is such a valuable resource.
+100% Organic Solutions for Berries, Trees, Nuts, Vines, and Tropicals (Workman Publishing Company) is such a valuable resource.
 It’s a comprehensive and well-organized guide to the problems we might encounter with fruits, nuts, and berries that offers a host of solutions to be tried for any given problem.

 Backyard trees and shrubs are important components of your landscape.
 With our selection of natural tree care products you can give them the attention needed for strong growth and maximum blooming, not only at planting, but for a lifetime.
 Got bugs?
 Click on our Orchard & Tree Problems page for insect descriptions and a list of earth-friendly remedies.

 Most valuable is its description of various symptoms which not only helps identify the problem your tree faces but then suggests the cause and its solutions.
 Losing fruit early from your chestnut tree or finding the nut shells pitted or sporting curly-cue designs?
 Are the shoot tips of your gooseberry bushes dying off?
 Are the undersides of your stone fruit tree leaves playing host to masses of tiny wooly-gray insects?
 What’s Wrong With My Fruit Garden? offers a list of solutions as well as a host of preventive measures.